Ali: Assassination and burial

-Hazrat Ali Mazar, also called Rawz-e-Sharif, in Mazar-i Sharif, Afghanistan, where some claim Ali is buried.
+Imam Ali Shrine in Najaf, Iraq, where Ali is buried.
+It is a profoundly holy site in Shia Islam, considered by Shia Muslims as the holiest site in Islam after Mecca, Medina, and Jerusalem.

-Ali was assassinated during the morning prayer on 28 January 661 (19 Ramadan 40 AH) at the Great Mosque of Kufa.
+Ali was assassinated during morning prayer on 28 January 661 (19 Ramadan 40 AH) at the Great Mosque of Kufa.
 The other given dates are 26 and 30 January.
-He was struck over his head by the Kharijite dissident Ibn Muljam with a poison-coated sword, in revenge for their defeat in the Battle of Nahrawan.
+He was struck over his head by the Kharijite dissident Abd al-Rahman ibn Muljam with a poison-coated sword, in revenge for their defeat at the Battle of Nahrawan.
 Ali died from his wounds about two days later, aged sixty-two or sixty-three.
 By some accounts, he had long known about his fate by premonition or through Muhammad.

-Before his death, Ali requested either a meticulous application of lex talionis to Ibn Muljam or his pardon.
-At any rate, Ibn Muljam was later executed by Hasan, the eldest son of Ali.
+Before his death, Ali requested either the application of lex talionis to Ibn Muljam or his total pardon.
+At any rate, Ibn Muljam was later executed by Hasan, Ali's successor.

 Fearing that his body might be exhumed and profaned by his enemies, Ali's burial place was kept a secret and remains uncertain.
 Several sites are mentioned as containing Ali's remains, including the shrine of Ali in Najaf and the shrine of Ali in Mazar.
 The former site was identified during the reign of the Abbasid caliph Harun al-Rashid and the town of Najaf developed around it, which has become a major destination for Shia pilgrimage.
 The present shrine was built by the Safavid monarch Safi, near which lies an immense cemetery for Shias who wished to be buried next to their imam.
 Najaf is also home to top religious colleges and prominent Shia scholars.
 Other sites for Ali's burial are claimed to be Baghdad, Damascus, Medina, Ray while a minority of Shias believe it be somewhere in the city of Kufa.

 Succession

-When Ali died, his son Hasan was acknowledged as the next caliph in Kufa.
+After Ali's death, his eldest son Hasan was acknowledged as caliph in Kufa.
 As Ali's legatee, Hasan was the obvious choice for the Kufans, especially because Ali was vocal about the exclusive right of Muhammad's kin to leadership.
-Most surviving companions of Muhammad were in Ali's army, and they also pledged their allegiance to Hasan, but overall the Kufans' support for Hasan was likely weak.
-Hasan later abdicated in August 661 to Mu'awiya when the latter marched on Iraq with a large force.
-Mu'awiya thus founded the dynastic Umayyad Caliphate.
-Throughout his reign, he persecuted the family and supporters of Ali, and mandated regular public cursing of Ali.
+Most surviving companions in Ali's army pledged their allegiance to Hasan, but overall the Kufans' support for Hasan was likely weak.
+In August 661, Mu'awiya invaded Iraq with his Syrian army and compelled Hasan to abdicate, thus establishing the Umayyad Caliphate.
+Throughout his reign, he persecuted Ali's supporters, and authorized the cursing of Ali as part of communal prayers.